deltachat/deltachat-pages/en/help.md

 - Double-check both devices are in the **same Wi-Fi or network**

-- Your system might have a "personal firewall", this is known to cause problems, especially on Windows.
+- Your system might have a "personal firewall", which is known to cause problems (especially on Windows).
   **Disable the personal firewall** for Delta Chat on both ends and try again

 - Ensure there is **enough storage** on the destination device